EDUCBA Logo

 • Perfect with the tools and components of the data architecture.

-Data Science and Data Analytics Comparison Table
+Data Science vs Data Analytics Comparison Table

 Basis Of Comparison Data Science Data Analytics

-Quantum of Data A broad set of Data (Big Data) Limited Set of Data
+Quantum of Data A broad set of Data (Big Data).
+Limited Set of Data.

-Definition Data Science is the art and science of extracting actionable insight from raw data Data analysts are not commonly responsible for building statistical models or deploying machine learning tools
+Definition Data Science is the art and science of extracting actionable insight from raw data.
+Data analysts are not commonly responsible for building statistical models or deploying machine learning tools.

 Substantive Expertise Needed Not Necessary